 In the past hematospermia was thought to be due to prolonged sexual abstinence, excessive masturbation, and rigorous sexual intercourse.
 However, with advancement in imaging and testing it is thought to be a result of one or more of the following causes too:

-- Benign and malignant tumors of the bladder, urethra, prostate, seminal vesicles, spermatic cord, epididymis, and testes
+- Benign and malignant tumours of the bladder, urethra, prostate, seminal vesicles, spermatic cord, epididymis, and testes

 - Systemic illnesses, for instance

 - High blood pressure

 - Liver disease

 - Cysts in the seminal vesicles

 - After prostate biopsy

 - Injuries to the pelvis or genitals

 - Prostate disorders